Care and support needs

 A member of the team will talk to you and do their best to help you straightaway.

-The team may also recommend a needs assessment to look at your situation in more detail and assess how any difficulties affect your wellbeing.
+If you are still struggling to remain independent, the team may also recommend a needs assessment to look at your situation in more detail and assess how any difficulties that impact on your wellbeing.

 There is no charge for a needs assessment, and you can also make a request for one.